CHTC/chtc-website-source/_uw-research-computing/staging-transition.md

 ## Transition to a new `/staging` directory structure

-Starting Thursday, September 11, 2025, we are transitioning to a new directory structure for personal staging directories. **This affects all users on the HTC system**.
+Starting Thursday, January 8, we are transitioning to a new directory structure for personal staging directories. **This affects all users on the HTC system**.

 Personal staging directories will now be located in **alphabetized subdirectories** based on the first letter of your NetID.
 For example: